 For those of you that like a longer distance with plenty of challenging climbing, but without all of the flat “connecting” miles, this is the perfect ride!
 Lake Hennessey, Lake Berryessa, Ink Grade, lunch stop; it’s all there.
 5,184 ft. of climbing https://ridewithgps.com/

-Register early, prices will increase!!
-Online registration closes at noon Thursday, Aug.
+Online registration will open on March 1, 2020 and closes at noon Thursday, Aug.
 15th or when the 2000 limit is reached.
 The crummy news: Our insurance company is requiring all riders to sign, in person, a paper copy of the waiver you acknowledged online & show picture ID at check-in.
 This means that you will not be able to check in for someone else, even if it’s your special, super-duper, sweetie that you’ve been with forever!
 Sorry, we wish it were different.

 Check in at the Napa County Fairgrounds in Calistoga on Sunday morning to receive a map and other materials.
 Riders must leave the Fairgrounds by the times below, leave times are firm.
 There will also be early check in on Saturday Aug.
-17th from 1:00 – 5:00.
-The location of early check-in is TBA.
-You may also pick up any merchandise you ordered.
+15th from 2:00 – 5:00 at the Clif Family Winery, 709 Main Street, St. Helena, CA. You may also pick up any merchandise you ordered.
 You will not be able to check in for someone else – everyone with be required to sign a waiver at check in.

 - 100 Mile: 6-7:30 a.m. (must leave by 7:30 a.m.)